Skip to main content

 Check local water safety recommendations

-Research current water safety conditions before traveling.
-In some areas, bottled water may be recommended.
+Look up current water conditions before you go.
+In some areas, sticking to bottled water is the safer bet.

 MEDIUM